 The Prior Lake Jays were formed at this time, originally as the “J’s.”
-They took this nickname because they were made up of primarily high school juniors that there weren’t space for on the Lakers.
-They called themselves the “Juniors,” but for the sake of ease, it was abbreviated to the “J’s.”
+They took this nickname because they were made up of primarily high school juniors whom there wasn’t space for on the Lakers.
+They called themselves the “Juniors,” but for ease, it was abbreviated to the “J’s.”
 This team wore green uniforms, as Home Juice sponsored them.
 Over time, the J’s nickname changed, and eventually, they became known as the Prior Lake Jays.
 The Jays continued to grow as a team, and by the 1970s, they had become one of the top teams in the State of Minnesota.
-This dominant period of time culminated with back-to-back State Championships at the Class B level in 1975 and 1976.
+This dominant period culminated with back-to-back State Championships at the Class B level in 1975 and 1976.

-After the second championship, the Minnesota State Baseball Association requested that the Jays move from the Class B level (which is made up of out-state Minnesota teams) to the Class A (inside the Highway 494-694 loop) level.
+After the second championship, the Minnesota State Baseball Association requested that the Jays move from the Class B level (made up of out-state Minnesota teams) to the Class A (inside the Highway 494-694 loop) level.
 This didn’t sit well with the players, so instead of moving to Class A, the Jays disbanded.
 For the first time in over 40 years, the City of Prior Lake was without amateur baseball.

 In 1987, amateur baseball returned to Prior Lake with the formation of the “new” Prior Lake Jays.
-They were reborn after a small group of baseball enthusiasts, and several local business people got together to sponsor the team.
-There were over 70 initial sponsors for the 1987 season, and they were led by Phil Rooney, who was the President of the “new” Jays.
+They were reborn after a small group of baseball enthusiasts and several local business people got together to sponsor the team.
+There were over 70 initial sponsors for the 1987 season, and they were led by Phil Rooney, the President of the “new” Jays.